CU-CRD-app/psych-capstone/docs/2021-2022-docs/general-database-information.md

 - ```email``` - a text column holding the email associated with the user, converted to all lower case characters.

+- ```username``` - a text field containing an anonymous username provided by the user.
+Utilized in the leaderboard to provide sense of accomplishment while still allowing anonymity.

 - ```hashedpassword``` - a text column holding the users hashed password

 - ```race``` - a text column holding the race of the user